Install on Azure

 Use the code as a reference when developing your own deployment.

-Materialize provides the Materialize on Azure Terraform modules for evaluation purposes only.
-The modules deploy a sample infrastructure on Azure with the following components:
+Materialize on Azure Terraform module for deploys a sample infrastructure on Azure with the following components:

 The tutorial uses the main.tf